neo4j-labs/neosemantics/README.md

 # neosemantics

+##Installation
+To install, just complie and drop the jar in the plugins directory of your Neo4j instance.
+Restart the server.
+You can check that the installation went well by running ***call dbms.procedures()***.
+The list of procedures should include the ones documented below.

+##Contents
 This repository contains the following stored procedures

 | Stored Proc Name        | params           | Description and example usage  |